AdiMarianMutu/xs8Keylogger/README.md

 ## License
 See the [LICENSE](LICENSE) file for details

-## This program was written only as a personal challenge.
-I don't assume any responsibility about how you will use it.
+## This program was written only as a personal challenge.<br/>I don't assume any responsibility about how you will use it.